1877–78 in English football

-The 1877–78 season was the seventh season of competitive football in England.
+The 1877–78 English football season was the seventh season of competitive football in England.

 Overview

 Wanderers became the first club to win the FA Cup three times in a row after beating Royal Engineers 3–1 in this season's final.
 It was the fifth time they had won the competition overall.
 They never won it again.

 International match

 A disastrous day for England saw them trounced by Scotland seven goals to two.